Arellano-Jann/Travel-Notes/STAT 314/DA/DA 5.md

 > Scenario 1.
 A manufacturer of seat belts routinely samples the strength of seat belts to ensure their product meets specifications.
 Past experience has indicated the breaking strength of seat belts is normally distributed with a standard deviation of .
 A random sample of 16 specimens yields an average breaking strength of 2003 psi.
 What type of procedure is appropriate to test whether the mean is other than the desired 2000 psi?

-T Test for population mean
+T Test for population mean because we are given the

 > Scenario 2.
 In an effort to support students beyond tuition assistance, a philanthropy group would like to provide eligible students with a monthly amount for food and groceries.
 They would like to know if $300 a month is a reasonable amount to support a student.
 A report from a University’s housing and dining department claims students spend on average $315 on food and groceries per month with a standard deviation $126.
 They assume this data from a random sample of 161 students represents the population.
 Which procedure is appropriate to investigate whether $300 is not a reasonable amount per month, on average?